tak-9/react-portfolio/README.md

 https://create-react-app.dev/docs/deployment/#github-pages

 Follow the instructions in "Git Hub Pages".
-Then, Execute "git commit" and "git push" to upload the generated files by "npm deploy".
+Then, execute "git commit" and "git push" to upload the generated files by "npm run deploy".

 ## Usage